sidechained/TrainingTheBeagle/Tutorials/_essential/backup.md

 ### Method 3.
 Backing up the rootfs partition

 If your destination sd card is not the same size as your source sd card, then taking an image of the whole volume will not work.
 One approach in this case is just to back up the rootfs partition of your sd card, and overwrite.
-This approach is faster than the above method 2, but
+This approach is faster than the above method 2...

 #### Backing Up

 * Insert the sd card into your PC, then check if the boot partition was mounted automatically:
-'$ cd /Volumes; ls'
+`$ cd /Volumes; ls`
 * If the 'boot' partition appear in the list, unmount it as follows:
 `$ diskutil unmount /Volumes/boot`
 * A message similar to 'Volume boot on disk1s1 unmounted' should appear
 * Backup the contents of the rootfs partition
 NOTE: the p option, which copies the file permissions e.g. `$ tar cvjpf` `$ sudo tar -zcvf /Volumes/rootfs/ ~/Desktop/myBeagleRootfsImage.tar.gz .`
-* got error "tar: Error exit delayed from previous errors."
+* got error `"tar: Error exit delayed from previous errors."`
 * What this means is that tar hit errors which were not bad enough for tar to fail immediately on hitting the error. tar kept going.
 Then when tar ends it says that it had errors but managed to run to completion.
 * destination drive must have a similar partition structure, did this by restoring original Debian Wheezy image onto freshly formatted card using Pi Filler